haskell/cabal/doc/Cabal.markdown

     force a flag to `true`), optionally preceded by a `-` (to force a flag to `false`).
 For example, `--flags="debug -feature1 feature2"` is equivalent to `-fdebug -f-feature1 -ffeature2`.

+### Building Test Suites ###

+`--enable-tests`
+:   Build the test suites defined in the package description file during the
+    `build` stage.
+Check for dependencies required by the test suites.
+If the package is configured with this option, it will be possible to run the test suites with the `test` command after the package is built.

+`--disable-tests`
+:   (default) Do not build any test suites during the `build` stage.
+    Do not check for dependencies required only by the test suites.
+It will not be possible to invoke the `test` command without reconfiguring the package.

 ### Miscellaneous options ##